Appalachian Leaders College Scholarship

 Depending on the student’s course of study, books will range from $500 to $700 per semester.
 However, students may be able to save money by purchasing used books from our campus bookstore.

 The student may also incur other expenses that may vary.
-The following is a listing of special fees:
+A few examples of special fees:

 Science Lab Fee – $25 (per semester)